-Second Baccalaureate Degree
+Second or Subsequent Baccalaureate Degrees

-In order to earn a second baccalaureate degree, a student must meet the following requirements:
+In order to earn a second or subsequent baccalaureate degree, a student must:

 - 1. Complete the first degree as certified by the registrar. - 2.
-Apply for admission to the second degree program after the first degree has been certified as completed. - 3.
-File an Intent to Graduate form with the registrar as prescribed in the class schedule. - 4.
-Earn a minimum of 30 semester hours (beyond the first degree). - 5.
-Earn a minimum of nine semester hours (beyond the first degree) in the major field. - 6.
-Meet all current requirements for the second degree.
+Declare a new program of study after the first degree has been certified as completed by the registrar. - 3.
+Earn an additional 30 semester hours (beyond the previously earned degree). - Earn a minimum of twelve semester hours (beyond the previously earned degree) in the major field.

+- 5. File an Intent to Graduate form with the registrar as prescribed in the class schedule. - Meet all current requirements for the second or subsequent degree.

-Class Size
+Class Cancellation

-The institution reserves the right to cancel any course for insufficient enrollment.
+The institution reserves the right to cancel any class for insufficient enrollment.